Dominic Lovett

 Dominic Zion Lovett (born November 8, 2002) is an American professional football wide receiver for the Detroit Lions of the National Football League (NFL).
 He played college football for the Missouri Tigers and Georgia Bulldogs.
-Lovett was selected by the Lions in the seventh round of the 2025 NFL draft.
+Lovett was selected by the Lions in the seventh round of the 2025 NFL draft being the first wide receiver the Lions have selected out of Georgia.

 Early life

-Lovett grew up in East St. Louis, Illinois and attended East St. Louis Senior High School.
+Lovett grew up in Venice, Illinois, and attended East St. Louis Senior High School.
 He was rated a four-star recruit and initially committed to play college football at Arizona State over offers from 20 other Power Five schools.
 Lovett flipped his commitment to Missouri later in his senior year.

 College career

 Missouri

-Lovett caught 26 passes for 173 yards and also rushed for 40 yards and one touchdown during his freshman season at Missouri.
+Lovett caught 26 passes for 173 yards and also rushed for 40 yards and one touchdown during his freshman season at the University of Missouri.
 He entered his sophomore season as a starter at wide receiver.
 Lovett was named first team All-Southeastern Conference (SEC) by the Associated Press at the end of the season after leading the Tigers with 56 receptions and 846 receiving yards with three touchdown receptions.
 He entered the NCAA transfer portal after the conclusion of the regular season.

 Georgia

-In December 2022, Lovett transferred to Georgia.
+In December 2022, Lovett transferred to the University of Georgia.